 The 1988 debut album, Forbidden Evil, was an immediate underground success, garnering rave reviews from metal magazines and earning them a slot at 1989's Ultimate Revenge 2, a thrash fest held at Philadelphia's Trocadero which saw Forbidden supporting the cream of Combat Records' stable (Death, Raven, and Dark Angel).
 Ultimate Revenge 2 was released on home video and set the stage for their second album, Twisted Into Form (1990), which is widely regarded as their best work.

-Forbidden's classy, melodic brand of thrash wasn't as frenzied as their buddies in Exodus or as pummeling as their neighbors in Testament, but they fell somewhere in between the two.
+Forbidden's classy brand of thrash wasn't as frenzied as their buddies in Exodus or as pummeling as their neighbors in Testament; instead, they represented a melodic mid-point between the two.
 Vocalist Russ Anderson was a rare find - a thrash vocalist who could actually sing, rather than simply shout or screech.
 His Rob Halford inspired, piercing wails are a highlight of Forbidden's Judas Priest-on-speed sound.
 Forbidden were known to perform a thrashed out version of Priest's "Victim of Changes" live, so I'd say it's safe to assume that JP were a major influence on them.
 The guitar team of Glen Alvelais and Craig Lociciero clearly learned their lessons from metal's classic tag teams of yore like Tipton/Downing, Murray/Smith and Shermann/Denner.